How to Combine Weekend Family Activities with Healthy Snacking

 Make snacking fun and creative

 There are endless ideas for kid friendly snacks.
-You can use creativity to make children eat veggies by creating a scene made of veggies to make it appealing to them.
-Use broccoli for trees, yellow pumpkin for the sun, and you can let them to make apple slices into a car and use toothpicks on grapes as wheels.
-Be sure to check out Pinterest for ideas.
+Convince your children to eat veggies by creating a scene made of veggies to make it appealing to them, using broccoli for trees, yellow pumpkin for the sun, and you can let them to make apple slices into a car and use toothpicks on grapes as wheels.
+Pinterest is great for ideas.

 Fruits - carry whole fruits when going for picnics.
 A bowl of apples and banana will come in handy.
-Our freeze dried bananas, pineapples, peaches, cherries, blueberries, mangoes and apples (and so many more!) will come in handy as they eat.
+Our freeze dried bananas, pineapples, peaches, cherries, blueberries, mangoes and apples (and so many more!) are great options.

 Smoothies - make smoothies using our freeze dried bananas, mangoes, papaya, blackberries, raspberries, or strawberries.
-You can also add them yogurt or milk.
-Natural smoothies are healthy, since they don’t have added sugar.
+You can also add them to yogurt or milk.
+Natural smoothies are healthier, since they don’t have added sugar.

 Use the chance when out for picnics to teach them healthy eating habits so they will use the skills throughout their lives.
 Avoid highly processed foods and pick whole grains and natural foods for meals, as well as snacks.
-Click here to purchase our healthy snacking packs.
+Click here to peruse our plentiful snacking options.